 The public key, as a group element, shall be verified in a group-specific fashion according to 5.6.2.3 of NIST SP 800-56a-R2.
 If public key validation fails the STA shall terminate the authentication exchange.

-The STA shall extract the AP’s nonce and verified public key from the Authentication frame.
+Extracts the AP’s nonce and verified public key from the Authentication frame.

-Next, the STA shall compute the Diffie-Hellman shared secret, ss, based on the AP’s ephemeral public key and its own private key with the chosen group’s scalar-op to derive ss.
-The STA then performs key derivation (see 11.11.2.4 (PTKSA establishment with FILS authentication)) and begins key confirmation (see 11.11.2.5 (Key confirmation with FILS authentication)).
+Compute the Diffie-Hellman shared secret, ss, based on the AP’s ephemeral public key and its own private key with the chosen group’s scalar-op to derive ss.

+Performs key derivation (see 11.11.2.4 (PTKSA establishment with FILS authentication)) and begins key confirmation (see 11.11.2.5 (Key confirmation with FILS authentication)).

 References: